CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 # Script execution
 R -e "source('/path/of/myscript.R')"
 ```

+#### Build the image and add it to Rahti registry
-2. Build the image from dockerfile to current directory `.`
+* Build the image from dockerfile to current directory `.`

 ```
 docker build -t "<yourimagename>" -f <yourimagename>.dockerfile .
 ```

-3. For publishing your image to Rahti, login to [Rahti registry](https://registry-console.rahti.csc.fi/)

-4. Find the `login commands` on the `Overview` page and use one of them to login to Rahti registry from command line

-5. Create a new project on [Rahti webpage](https://rahti.csc.fi:8443/) (or re-use the project that you already have)
+* Login to Rahti registry
+   *  In a web browser, open to [Rahti registry](https://registry-console.rahti.csc.fi/) and log in with your CSC username
+   *  On the `Overview` page, find the `login commands` section and the `Log into the registry` command.
+   *  In terminal, use the command to log in to Rahti registry

-6. Tag your docker image, eg based on versions (here: v0.1):
+* Tag your docker image, eg based on versions (here: v0.1):
  ```
  sudo docker tag <yourimagename> docker-registry.rahti.csc.fi/<yourrahtiproject>/<yourimagename>:v0.1
  ```

-7. Push your docker image to Rahti registry:
+* Push your docker image to Rahti registry:
 ```
 sudo docker push docker-registry.rahti.csc.fi/<yourrahtiproject>/<yourimagename>:v0.1
 ```